Academic Catalog

 Occupational Therapy

-The mission of the Occupational Therapy Program is to prepare reflective, creative, skilled, and ethical occupational therapists.
+The mission of the Department of Occupational Therapy is to prepare ethical practitioners who are lifelong learners, leaders, and advocates in the field of occupational therapy.
 We meet this mission by:

-The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 501E, Bethesda, MD 20814.
 Contact the AOTA's Accreditation Staff at (301) 652-6611 x2042 or at www.accred@aota.org for more information.

 ACADEMIC STANDARDS